formaloo/RichEditView-SwiftUI/README.md

 - Xcode 11+

 # Usage
-You can read the blog below to see how you can implement a WYSIWYG editor in you own app:<br>
+You can read the blog below to see how you can implement a WYSIWYG editor in you own SwiftUI app:<br>
 *TBC*

 # Demo